SORMAS-Foundation/SORMAS-Docker/README.md

 **SORMAS_ORG_NAME** Name of the organisation

+**AUDIT_LOGGER_CONFIG** Config file path of the audit logger.
+Not specifying a value will effectively disable the audit log.
+Possible Values: any valid filesystem path, but prefer /opt/config/audit-logback.xml

 ### PIA
 If you choose to align SORMAS with a PIA instance, use the docker-compose-sb.yml.
 The following variables should be set.